rubyfu/RubyFu/contribution.md

         [^1]: Source: [The Original code Title](http://TheSouceCodeURL)

-    Your notes should be under footer's line, Add the follwoing to intial the footer if not exist
+    Your notes should be under footer's line, Add the following to initial the footer if not exist

         <br><br><br>
         ---